WATCH: Art Franklin’s final sign off

 Watch above as Franklin says goodbye to the CBS 42 audience and hands the broadcast off to his longtime coanchor Sherri Jackson and new CBS 42 anchor Ben Hoover.

-Birmingham Mayor Randall Woodfin also sent a message to Franklin, wishing him well as he moves into the next chapter of his professional life.
+Friends and colleagues of Art Franklin sent video messages to Franklin and Birmingham Mayor Randall Woodfin even dropped in, all wishing Franklin well as he moves into the next chapter of his professional life.
+You can watch their messages below.